xiaonia/kotlin-web-site/pages/docs/reference/extensions.md

 Extensions utilize the same [visibility of other entities](visibility-modifiers.html) as regular functions declared in the same scope would.
 For example:

 * An extension declared on top level of a file has access to the other `private` top-level declarations in the same file;
-* If an extension is declared outside its receiver type, such an extension cannot access the receiver's `private` members.
+* <span style="color:red;">If an extension is declared outside its receiver type, such an extension cannot access the receiver's `private` members.</span>